abdlmutii/dotfiles/README.md

 ```

 # Discord presence
-Termux doesn't allow to have discord rich presences.
+Termux doesn't support discord rich presences. and it'll take much resources so i dropped it completely ( although i can do it )

 # Congratulations
 You've installed the config.